ros2/design/articles/ros2_access_control_policies.md

 ### Separation of Concerns

 [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) (SoC) is a design principle for separating a system into distinct sections, so that each section addresses a separate concern.
-Separate concerns in this case may be how encryption is governed in a system v.s. how authorization is permissioned between subjects.
+Separate concerns in this case may be how encryption is governed in a system versus how authorization is given to subjects.

-## Criterias
+## Criteria

-Design criterias for SROS 2 policies and for selecting the [Extensible Markup Language](https://en.wikipedia.org/wiki/XML) (XML) are discussed here.
+Design criteria for SROS 2 policies and for selecting the [Extensible Markup Language](https://en.wikipedia.org/wiki/XML) (XML) are discussed here.

 ### Validation

 Prior to interpreting any user configuration input, such as an access control policy, [data validation](https://en.wikipedia.org/wiki/Data_validation) should be applied to ensure inputs are compliant and correctly formatted.
-Incorrect inputs can affect the soundness of most programs or tools, yet guarding against general malformormations may itself require meticulous validation logic.
+Incorrect inputs can affect the soundness of most programs or tools, yet guarding against general malformations may itself require meticulous validation logic.
 Formalizing the description of the data using a precise schema allows for separate programs to assert inputs are compliant without replicating validation logic across implementations.
 In XML, this is achieved using [XSD](https://en.wikipedia.org/wiki/XML_schema); allowing the policy markup to be defined by an extendable standard definition rather than a canonical implementation.